BMW X7 review - Reliability and safety

 The BMW X7 is largely unproven in the safety and reliability stakes, but owners should have little to worry about

-The BMW X7 is too new to have featured in our 2019 Driver Power owner satisfaction survey but BMW itself didn’t fare too well, finishing in a disappointing 25th place out of 30 manufacturers.
-High running and servicing costs were highlighted by owners, while 22.3 per cent reported having experienced a fault with their car.
+The BMW X7 is too new to have featured in our 2020 Driver Power owner satisfaction survey, but BMW itself didn’t fare too well, finishing in a disappointing 27th place out of 30 manufacturers.
 We hope that BMW’s flagship SUV will prove to be reliable in the long term, but owners should expect their X7 to be pricey to run.

 Euro NCAP is yet to test the X7 but there’s no reason to doubt the car’s safety credentials given the good performance of other modern BMW models.
 The X7 is loaded with up-to-date active safety and driver assistance systems including adaptive LED headlights, automatic emergency braking (AEB), cruise control, a speed limiter and a driver attentiveness monitor.